 - View the Scholarship Orientation video

-- Submit Thank You Note to the Foundation (for each semester awarded)
+- Submit a Thank You greeting card to the Foundation addressed to your scholarship donor (for each semester awarded)

-- Attend the Donor Reception in the Spring
+- Attend the Scholarship Donor Reception in the Spring

 Failure to fulfill these obligations could result in your scholarship being revoked.